 This course explores advanced topics in nutrition and focus on new research and developments in the field of nutrition.
 This course will introduce students to various special areas of interest and focus on current issues in nutrition.
 The course will satisfy Health Sciences major elective requirements in the Natural Science or Wellness category.
 After successfully completing this course, students will be able to understand the important role that nutrient intake and modifications play in the prevention, management and treatment of identified conditions and how modifications can affect human health and performance.
 Students will be able to explain the role and functioning of nutrients in relevant metabolic processes in the human body and be able to apply this knowledge in the promotion of optimal health and performance.
 Prerequisite: HLSC 200V.

 HLSC 342V.
 Ethical Issues in Health Care.
 1 Unit.

+This course focuses on Stetson's Ethical or Spiritual Inquiry Value.
 This junior seminar addresses the moral issues facing health-care practitioners from a philosophical point of view by presenting an array of ethical theories that can be used to analyze both general issues and particular cases.
-It introduces students to current ethical dilemmas in the health-care field and develops their ability to think critically about these matters, such as patients’ rights, maternal-fetal conflicts (including abortion), euthanasia, stem cell research, genetic engineering, human and animal experimentation, and the right to health care.
+It introduces students to current ethical dilemmas in the health-care field and develops their ability to think critically about these matters, such as patients? rights, maternal-fetal conflicts (including abortion), euthanasia, stem cell research, genetic engineering, human and animal experimentation, and the right to health care.
 Junior Seminar.

 HLSC 370.
 Seminar in Integrative Medicine.
 1 Unit.